mscw-infosec/CTFd-owl/README.md

 ### Add Challenge

 Just add the task, that's all.
+Use example from `CTFd/plugins/ctfd-owl/source/sanity-task`

 ### Demo

+Theme used: pixo (originally by hmrserver, modified by michaelsantosti for v3.7.7 & JustMarfix for CTFd-Owl).
+It is available in `themes` folder of this repo.

 ![challenges.png](./assets/challenges.png)